ibexa/documentation-developer/docs/guide/extending_page.md

     #### Creating blocks with custom attributes

     You can create Page blocks with custom attributes.
-    The following steps demonstrate the process of creating a text custom attribute type.

     First, define the attribute type.
-    You can use one of the types available from `EzPlatformPageFieldtypeBundle` in `src/lib/Form/Type/BlockAttribute/*`.
+    You can use one of the types available in `ezplatform-page-fieldtype/src/lib/Form/Type/BlockAttribute/*`.

-    You can also use one of the [built-in Symfony types](https://symfony.com/doc/current/forms.html#built-in-field-types), eg. `AbstractType` for any custom type or `IntegerType` for numeric types.
+    You can also use one of the [built-in Symfony types](https://symfony.com/doc/current/forms.html#built-in-field-types), e.g. `AbstractType` for any custom type or `IntegerType` for numeric types.

     To define the type, create a file `src/AppBundle/Block/Attribute/MyStringAttributeType.php` that contains: